 - Tools -> Options -> Advanced -> Network

 - Restart browser

 - Conduct a test against the environment.
-User should now be seeing a new Certificate while accessing the respective Pods.
+Users should now be seeing a new Certificate while accessing the respective Pods.

-How can our Network/Application administrators and/or integration partners import the Fusion SSL Certificates?
+How can our Network/Application administrators and integration partners import the Fusion SSL Certificates?

-The basic key tool commands below can be used to import the Certificate being provided.
+The basic key tool commands below can be used to import the certificate provided.
 The generic command to import certs:

 <JAVA_HOME>/bin/keytool -import -trustcacerts -alias <give name for rootCA> -keystore <Keystore name>-keystore.jks -file <rootCA file>